Shire of Sherwood: Sporting clubs

 In 1919, two sporting clubs, the Graceville Croquet Club and the Graceville Bowls Club were formed.
 The women who founded the croquet club, initially played on the lawns of several ladies in the district but in 1920, the shire council granted the croquet players a lease on a portion of Graceville Memorial Park.
 The formation of the Graceville Bowls Club attracted an initial membership of seventy.
 Sherwood resident, Chief Justice Sir Pope Cooper, served as foundation Patron.

 Since the 1890s there was an increased interest in tennis.
 This led to the rapid increase of tennis courts in the large allotments to the west of the railway, where social games were played among the middle class and their invited guests.
 Hardcourts on smaller residential allotments to the east of the railway were constructed.
 Between the two world wars, over 120 tennis courts were situated in the suburbs from Chelmer to Oxley.
 Sherwood had 37 courts, Graceville 31, Corinda 27, Chelmer 20, and Oxley, 9.
 Following World War 1, tennis enthusiasts formed and administered the Western Suburbs Tennis Association which from the 1920s, organized graded competitions between clubs situated in the Chelmer- Oxley area.
 It was customary for women to provide the afternoon tea and the men to pay for the balls used in the match.

 The Sherwood Boy Scouts, established in 1910 by James Knox-Dunn initially comprised a dozen boys aged between 12 and 17 being formed into patrols located between Chelmer and Oxley.
 The scout movement contained a moral code outlined by British Boer War hero, Robert Stephenson Smythe Baden-Powell, in his book 'Scouting for Boys'.
 This code expected boy scouts to do their duty to God, and to the King along with motivating regular church attendance.
-A re-organization of the Sherwood scouts occurred after World War 1 where they met as a troop rather than in separate patrols.
+A re-organisation of the Sherwood scouts occurred after World War I where they met as a troop rather than in separate patrols.
 The adult supporters committee comprised the three local Protestant clergy, the Sherwood primary school head teacher and a prominent Corinda resident, Thomas Hall, who served as president.

 Those who supported the numerous and varied social activities, the most prominent and consistent was Thomas Murray Hall.
 His 30 years of community service embraced eleven local organizations.